 John is on the FIDIC President’s List of Approved Dispute Adjudicators and is currently sitting on a number of Dispute Boards globally.
 He is also included on arbitration, adjudication and mediation panels worldwide including the United Kingdom, Dubai, Hong Kong, Kuala Lumpur, Thailand, Vietnam and Georgia.

-George Grant FRICS ACIArb is a Chartered Quantity Surveyor and practising Arbitrator with over 40 years experience in the fields of Development & Project Management, Cost Management, Contract Administration, Claims Consultancy, Dispute Resolution and Arbitration.
-Twenty of those years have now been spent in the Middle East (7yrs in Oman, 13 in the UAE).
-During the past 20 years George has held top management positions in leading consultancy and corporate organisations and has completed many assignments throughout the region as well as in India and Africa and the Far East.
+George Grant FRICS ACIArb is a Chartered Quantity Surveyor and practising Arbitrator with over 45 years experience in the fields of Development & Project Management, Cost Management, Contract Administration, Claims Consultancy, Dispute Resolution and Arbitration.
+Twenty seven of those years have now been spent in the Middle East (7yrs in Oman, 20 in the UAE).
+George has held top management positions in leading consultancy and corporate organisations and has completed many assignments throughout the region as well as in India and Africa and the Far East.
 He now runs his own international construction management consultancy practice based in Dubai and is a board member of various associated companies.

-George has successfully pursued and defended multiple multimillion dollar claims and has extensive experience of contracts and commercial management work both in a civil and infrastructure environment.
-He is a practising Arbitrator and dispute resolution expert.
+George has successfully pursued and defended multiple multimillion dollar claims and has extensive experience of contracts and commercial management work both in a building, civil and infrastructure environment.
+He is a practising Arbitrator, Mediator and Dispute Resolution Expert.

-Michael is a Member of ArbDB Chambers.
+Michael Cover is a Member of ArbDB Chambers.
 He has over 30 years’ experience as a Barrister and Solicitor, both in private practice and as in-house Counsel.
-He is an accredited Mediator with CEDR and has been involved in over 260 mediations.
+He is an accredited Mediator with CEDR, a Fellow of the Civil Mediation Council and has been involved in over 260 mediations.
 Michael is named in the Legal 500 2020 Mediators Hall of Fame and in Tier 3 of UK Mediators in the same publication.
 He is rated as both a Global and UK National Leader in Mediation Who’s Who Legal 2020.
-He has also completed Investor-State Mediation training with ICSID/CEDR/IMI.
+He has also completed Investor-State Mediation training with ICSID/CEDR/IMI and Dispute Board Training with the DBF.

-He is a Fellow of the Chartered Institute of Arbitrators (FCIArb) and a Chartered Arbitrator (CIArb) and has handed down around 95 arbitration awards, including under the arbitration rules of the ICC and the LCIA.
+He is a Fellow of the Chartered Institute of Arbitrators (FCIArb) and a Chartered Arbitrator (CArb) and has handed down over 100 arbitration awards, including under the arbitration rules of the ICC, the LCIA and CIMAR.
 He is an Aspiring Full Member of the London Maritime Arbitrators Association.

 Mark Appel has nearly 40 years of global arbitration and mediation experience, having served in both executive and senior executive positions at the American Arbitration Association (AAA) and International Centre for Dispute Resolution (ICDR), leaving ICDR/AAA as Senior Vice President, EMEA in December of 2015.